xorg/mtg-dashboard/README.md

 # mtg-dashboard
-Magic the Gathering Dashboard to monitor card values of your collection
+Simple Magic the Gathering Dashboard to monitor card values of your collection